 Most students take lessons every week and every week is recommended.
 But occasionally a student might want to take lessons every other week, twice per week or only every few weeks- Two important policies in regard to this are below:

-- Due to the high demand for Sundays and weeknight lessons (between 6PM and 10PM), these times are reserve only for students who can commit to a weekly set day and time.
-However, it is still possible to take weeknight or Sunday lessons less than once per week but it would be a on a "floating schedule", based only upon what happens to be available that week.
+- Due to the high demand for Sundays and weeknights, these times are reserve only for students who can commit to a weekly set day and time.
+However, it is still possible to take weeknight or Sunday lessons less than once per week but it would be a on a "floating schedule," based only upon what happens to be available that week.

-- Package/discounted lessons are only offered to students who come on a regular basses (at least once per week with a set day/time on weeknights and Sundays, or at least every other week in the afternoons on a floating schedule)
+- Package/discounted lessons are only offered to students who come on a regular basses (at least once per week with a set day/time on weeknights and Sundays, or at least every other Tuesday/Wednesday on a floating schedule)

 + What is your cancellation policy?

 Unless it’s due to being sick or a genuine emergency, if you don’t show up or cancel in less than 48 hours of your lesson, your lesson will be “counted”.
 Meaning: the lesson will either be subtracted from your “package” or you’ll need to make an online payment in full as soon as possible.

 A “Package” of discounted lessons must be completed in a reasonable amount of time regardless of the previous policies.
 Meaning: